PyHDI/veriloggen/README.md

 - Graphviz: 2.38.0 or later
 - Pygraphviz: 1.3.1 or later

-These softwares are required for graph visualization by lib.dataflow:
+These softwares are required for graph visualization by veriloggen.dataflow:

     sudo apt-get install graphviz
     pip install pygraphviz